Package Managers \`a la Carte: A Formal Model of Dependency Resolution: The Package Management Problem

 \subsubsection{Dependency}

-Package managers express \textit{dependency} relations from a \textit{depender} package to a \textit{dependee} package, meaning the depender requires the dependee.
-Dependees, sometimes called libraries, can be source code, a shared object, or data files.
-If a package is not a dependee, it might be an `application' intended for use by an end-user.
-Packages are identified by a \textit{name} and \textit{version}, and a depender can normally express a set of compatible versions of a dependee.
+Package managers express \textit{dependency} relations from a \textit{depender} package to a set of \textit{dependee} packages, meaning the depender requires one of the dependees.
+Dependees are often software libraries, while packages that are not dependees are typically applications intended for use by an end user.
+Dependees are typically expressed as a name and set of compatible versions.